roosveltdavid/phpipam-docker/README.md

 ## Licença

 Este projeto está licenciado sob a Licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para detalhes.

 ---